Alfresco/acs-packaging/docs/query-accelerator.md

 | properties       | A collection of properties to appear on the denormalised table.
 A property consists of a name attribute which is the QName of a property and an isIndex attribute which indicates that the related column on the table should be indexed.            |
 | aspects          | A collection of aspects to appear on the denormalised table.
 The table will have a boolean column for each of the aspects to indicate if the node has those aspects applied.
 An aspect consists of a name attribute which is the QName of an aspect and an isIndex attribute which indicates that the related column on the table should be indexed. |
 | compositeIndexes | A collection of composite indexes to be created for the table.
 A composite index consists of an attribute where the attribute name is the index name and the attribute value is a collection of QNames of properties and/or aspects of the query set. |

-The type consists of a name attribute which is the QName of the of a type and an isIndex attribute - the type is always denormalised (in the column alf_type)
+The type consists of a name attribute which is the QName of a type and an isIndex attribute - the type is always denormalised (in the column alf_type)
 ### Updating and replacing query sets

 #### Removing a query set